gcyuan/diHMM-cpp/README.md

 ## Training a model
 Training a diHMM model can be done by using the script *Train_diHMM.py*, after making necessary changes to input data path and other parameters.

+Including applying a diHMM model for chromatin state annotation.
+Annotation can be done with the script *annotation.py* using in *Train_diHMM.py*.
 ```
 python dihmm-cpp/Train_diHMM.py -h
 usage: Train_diHMM.py [-h] -i INPUT_DIR --clusters CLUSTERS --chroms CHROMS